Whitchurch, Shropshire

 Up to 1834

-The success of the Shrewsbury Incorporation, formed in 1784, led to the formation of a number of other such Incorprations in the area, including Atcham, Oswestry, Ellesmere, and Montgomery and Pool.
+The success of the Shrewsbury Incorporation, formed in 1784, led to the creation of a number of other such incorporations in the region, including Atcham, Oswestry, Ellesmere, and Montgomery and Pool.
 Whitchurch was incorporated under a local Act in 1792.
 This gave it the powers, amongst other things, to erect a workhouse which it did in 1794 at a site on Claypit Street.

 After 1834

-Whitchurch's Local Act status made it immune from many of the provisions of the 1834 Poor Law Amendment Act.
-However in 1854, a new Whitchurch Poor Law Union was created which took in parishes from Nantwich and other adjacent Unions.
+Whitchurch's Local Act status made it immune from many of the provisions of the 1834 Poor Law Amendment Act. and it Directors decided that it should continue to operate independently.
+In 1852, however, they had a chage of heart and on 7 January a new Whitchurch Poor Law Union was, taking in parishes from Nantwich and other adjacent unions.
 The new union overseen by an elected Board of Guardians, 37 in number, representing its 25 constituent parishes as listed below (figures in brackets indicate numbers of Guardians if more than one):

-Agden, Bickley, Bradley, Chidlow, Chorlton, Cuddington, Duckington, Edge, Hampton, Ightfield, Iscoyd, Larkton, Macefen, Malpas (2), Marbury with Quoisley, Newton juxta Malpas, Norbury, Oldcastle, Overton, Stockton, Tushingham with Grindley, Whitchurch (12), Wigland, Wirswall, and Wychough.
+Cheshire: Agden, Bickley, Bradley, Chidlow, Chorlton, Cuddington, Duckington, Edge, Hampton, Larkton, Macefen, Malpas (2), Marbury with Quoisley, Newton juxta Malpas, Norbury, Oldcastle, Overton, Stockton, Tushingham with Grindley, Wichaugh, Wigland, and Wirswall.

 Later Addition: Threapwood (from 1894).